Sign by the Command Module. It reads:

 Apollo 6 was the last unmanned Apollo mission and was launched April 4, 1968.

-normally; then a series of sharp vibrations shook the rocket (known as Pogo at
+series of sharp vibrations shook the rocket (known as Pogo at NASA).
+Minutes

-NASA).
-Minutes later two of the five rocket engines shut down.
-For the next
+later two of the five rocket engines shut down.
+For the next 80 seconds the

-80 seconds the Saturn V behaved like a drunk driver lurching back and forth, as
+Saturn V behaved like a drunk driver lurching back and forth, as NASA flight

-After two earth orbits it was time to relight a smaller rocket, CS-IVB, to
+After two earth orbits it was time to relight a smaller rocket, CS-IVB [sic],

 failed.
-Using a series of smaller rockets (service propulsion system) on the
+Using a series of smaller rockets (Service Propulsion System)

-Service Module NASA scientists completed most of the planned maneuvers.
-The
+on the Service Module NASA scientists completed most of the planned maneuvers.

-Well, kind of mixing up facts: All of the first stage's engines worked fine,
+This sign mixes up various facts: All of the first stage's engines worked

-although the vehicle experienced pogo.
-It was two of the second stage's
+fine, although the vehicle did experience pogo.
+It was two of the second

-engines which shut down.
-And the second burn of the engine on the "S-IVB"
+stage's engines which shut down.
+And the second burn of the engine on the

-failed.
-Then they used the single service propulsion system (SPS) engine on
+"S-IVB" failed.
+Then they used the single Service propulsion System (SPS)

-the service module to try to achieve some of the speed which would have been
+engine on the Service Module to try to achieve some of the speed which